 There was a time when I was angry about some of the unpleasant experiences in my life.
-After decades of walking around with that anger boiling below the surface inside me, I came to realize that those negative disappointments helped me grow the most, and believe it or not; I came to see the purpose of the lessons of my path, what they taught me, both specifically and non-specifically; patience, humor, tenacity, empathy, awareness, caution, organization.
-All of these gifts developed from my life experiences, and I am grateful for all of them-now.
+After decades of walking around with that anger boiling below the surface inside me, I came to realize that those negative disappointments helped me grow the most, and believe it or not, I came to see the purpose of the lessons of my path, what they taught me, both specifically and non-specifically; patience, humor, tenacity, empathy, awareness, caution, organization.
+All of these gifts developed from my life experiences, and I am grateful for all of them.
+Now.

-Witnessing my brother Dave’s amazing and challenging life, the way he moved through it with grace and so much humor has helped me appreciate if you can believe it, grieving him.
+Witnessing my brother Dave’s amazing and challenging life, the way he moved through it with grace and so much humor, has helped me appreciate, if you can believe it, grieving him.
 Like every other profound experience of life, ordinary pains of childhood, working, becoming a parent, dealing with difficult people or circumstances, we may learn from our grief, something beyond pain, possibly a new awareness that helps us grow in our humanity if we see it for what it is an unavoidable aspect of living.
-It may sound ridiculous like I didn’t love my brother enough to understand real grief. but please keep reading.
+It may sound ridiculous, like I didn’t love my brother enough to understand real grief. but please keep reading.

-I worried, panicked is more accurate, I panicked that I might forget the essence of who my brother was, leave him behind in the dust of my past.
+I worried, panicked is more accurate; I panicked that I might forget the essence of who my brother was, leave him behind in the cremated dust of my past.
 I found it helpful to write down my favorite memories of him, initially in the form of a quick list.
 I later filled in the details.
-By later, I mean, weeks, months, years later, for some of those stories to be finished.
+By later, I mean weeks, months, years later, for some of those stories to be finished.
 I began sharing what I wrote by reading the latest essay out loud to my family or Dave’s friends.
-They laughed with me; we remembered more details together; sometimes, I cried, sometimes nothing more than a few sniffles, other times I wept.
-By the way, crying is a stress-release cycle (Google it) each of us possesses; please allow it to fulfill its purpose and let the tears come no matter where you are-let them flow!
+They laughed with me; we remembered more details together; sometimes, I cried, sometimes nothing more than a few sniffles, other times, I wept.
+By the way, crying is a stress-release cycle (Google it) each of us possesses; please allow it to fulfill its purpose and let the tears come no matter where you are-let them fall!
 All the laughter, writing, tears, all of it was helpful to me.

-I initially shared unedited chapters of what I had written online to reach my distant family, his friends, my friends who are not in my life’s immediate neighborhood, to solicit input for clarity; along the way, strangers found my words and my grief took on an entirely other life.
+I initially shared unedited chapters of what I had written online to reach my distant family, his friends, my friends who are not in my life’s immediate neighborhood to solicit input for clarity; along the way, strangers found my words, and my grief took on an entirely other life.

 I think this grief chapter of our life experience is meant for deeper diving, uncovering from what we are made.
 It may feel ice cold at first, with nothing but pre-drowning and undertow, but working to understand the cold and the current, working with it can transport us through our self-examination to a place of possibly beautiful understanding of ourselves, of life, of living fully.